Would you like to learn how to draw eyes?

 - The Sclera is the white of the eye.
 Even though the sclera is the white part of the eye it is not a true white.
 There will be smooth values that you will want to identify.

-- Observe the dark shadows that the eyelids create.
+- Observe the dark shadows that the upper eyelid creates.

 The reason I start with the pupil is that it is the darkest area of the eye.

 Make sure that there are no spaces between your lines.
-You want to have an even layer of graphite.
+You want to have an even layer of graphite on the paper.
+There will be times when there will be a space between the straight lines.
+When this occurs, draw in the spaces.

 Conditioning the paper with a 2H pencil will prevent the finished drawing from having “white dots”.

-Using a harder lead allows you to add graphite to the valleys of the “tooth” of the paper.
+Using a harder lead allows you to add graphite to the paper’s valleys of the “tooth”.

 Notice in the image above how a 2B pencil leaves a lot of white dotes and the one that started with a 2H pencil has no white dots.